ziapeltagames/six-winters/docs/CAMPAIGN.md

 Fuscus leaped to his feet.
 “What the fuck mountain man?
 Do you realize how long it took to make that map?”
 He motioned at the knife, still quaking from where it stuck out of the table.
 “What’s your grudge against cartographers?
 Seriously!”
 He groaned and pinched the bridge of his nose.
 “It’s not like we can just head up there.
 There’s still the matter of the Sunriders.
 And Gravewood.”

-“We’re not even going to figure out what the Autarch wanted?
+“If we're worried about Imperial interference, why not take the direct route?
 Eastkeep holds plenty of secrets,” Keel mumbled.

 Menas glared at Fuscus, before standing up straight, turning to Thea.
 “Where first?”

 # The Second Winter

+TBD

 # Whispers and Conspiracies